 In the ensuing years, the number, breadth, and variety of courses related to geology and the ecosystem we inhabit that they have taught has been truly extraordinary.
-Nearly every class involved trip like Elberton, but usually an excursion of anywhere from 4 to 11 days to places as distant as the Canadian Rockies or the national parks and monuments of the Colorado Plateau. lan Hardin, a thankful and loyal student fondly remembers: "I've traveled on several geology tours with David and Dorinda out west.
-David's dedication to not just teaching us, but totally involving us, in the amazing history of the earth through geology is simply beyond comparison.
-Dorinda kept us watching the biological environment as we toured.
-Her encyclopedic knowledge made riding with her in the same van an education by itself."
+Nearly every class involved a trip somewhere; maybe just a day trip like Elberton, but usually an excursion of anywhere from 4 to 11 days to places as distant as the Canadian Rockies or the national parks and monuments of the Colorado Plateau. lan Hardin, a thankful and loyal student fondly remembers: "I've traveled on several geology tours with David and Dorinda out west.
+David's dedication to